Weleda Skin Food Original Ultra-Rich Cream

 About the Ingredients: Clean, minimal, and soothing

 By Byrdie’s standards, Weleda is a fully transparent company that prides itself on the creation of clean and sustainable products that are free of synthetic dyes and fragrances, preservatives, and silicones.
 The formula, which has remained unchanged since its initial launch in 1926, boasts a combination of skin-soothing and nourishing calendula, chamomile, glycerin, lanolin, and beeswax alongside a cocktail of oils.
 With water, sunflower seed oil, and wool wax being the first ingredients listed on Skin Food, they hold the highest concentration levels in this product.
 Skin Food, along with all of Weleda’s products, holds a NATRUE natural certification label which ensures the highest international standards for natural cosmetics.

-While there are so many benefits to clean, naturally derived ingredients like the ones listed in Skin Food’s DNA, one should always take note of the specifics for any potential allergens (especially my friends out there with sensitive skin).
-Skin Food uses active ingredients of calendula and chamomile.
-These ingredients are floral derivatives, and I call this out because I myself have seasonal allergies every Spring to pollen, ragweed, grass, and other natural encounters.
-Another potential allergen I want to note is sweet almond oil, as I know plenty of people with severe nut allergies that wouldn’t be able to handle any trace encounter, including topical, with almonds.
+While there are so many benefits to clean, naturally derived ingredients like the ones listed in Skin Food’s DNA, one should always take note of the specifics for any potential allergens (especially our friends out there with sensitive skin).
+Skin Food uses active ingredients of calendula and chamomile—both of which are floral derivatives.
+Another potential allergen to note is sweet almond oil, as plenty of people with severe nut allergies wouldn’t be able to handle any trace encounter.